12.1.6 Policy for Applicants for Undergraduate Admission

 Cougar Advantage Program

-Some freshmen students are required to participate in the Impact Scholars program as a condition of their admission.
-These students are identified by the admissions staff during the admissions process.
-Upon matriculation, Impact Scholars are assisted by special academic support services to ensure that they are given a solid foundation on which to build their academic success.
-The Impact Scholarsprogram is managed by the Center for Academic Performance and Persistence (CAPP).
+Some first-year students are required to participate in the FYI program as a condition of their admission.
+These students are identified during the admission review process and if selected, are notified in their decision letter.
+Upon matriculation, FYI students are assisted by special academic support services to ensure that they are given a solid foundation on which to build their academic success.
+The FYI program is managed by the Academic Success and Retention Office.

 iCharleston

-Students who have previously attended either a two-year or four-year college should apply as transfer students and submit an official or unofficial transcript from each college or university attended.
-Prior to matriculation, a final official transcript is required from each college or university attended, whether or not credit was earned or courses completed.
-Failure to provide information regarding each college or university attended or failure to submit transcripts may result in withdrawal of any offer of admission, restrictions on registration and/or dismissal from the college.
+A transfer applicant is a person who has completed 12 or more college-level credit hours at another institution.
+Prior to the first day of class for the admitted term, a final official transcript is required from each college or university attended, regardless of if credit was earned or courses completed.
+Failure to provide information regarding each college or university attended or failure to submit transcripts may result in withdrawal of any offer of admission, restrictions on registration, and/or dismissal from the College.

-Transfer admission guidelines strongly suggest a minimum cumulative GPA of 2.600 (instate), 3.000 (out of state) from all previous institutions attended, calculated on a 4.000 scale.
-Special circumstances are considered and each application is reviewed and evaluated individually by admissions professionals.
-Freshmen credentials (high school record and SAT or ACT scores) are generally required for evaluation unless a student has completed 24 semester hours or more.
-Some students who have been out of high school for two or more years may have this requirement waived.
+Transfer admission guidelines strongly suggest a minimum cumulative GPA of 2.400 from all previous institutions attended, calculated on a 4.000 scale.
+Special circumstances are considered, and each application is reviewed and evaluated individually by admissions professionals.

 Admission to the Bachelor of Professional Studies (BPS) program